rcardin/scalar-2025/deck.md

 # Access Std Library as an Effect

-We want to give tracked access to the side effect.
+We want to give tracked access to the side effects.
 Let's add some functions (a DSL) to our `object Random`

 ```scala 3
 object Random {